What is rotator cuff tendinitis?

 - avoiding activities that cause pain

-- applying cold packs to the shoulder three to four times per day
+- applying cold packs to your shoulder three to four times per day

-- taking non-steroidal anti-inflammatory medications (NSAIDs) like ibuprofen and naproxen
+- taking nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (Advil) and naproxen (Aleve)

 Additional treatment may include:

-There are several things you can do to help reduce pain from rotator cuff tendinitis.
-These techniques can also help prevent rotator cuff tendinitis, or another flare-up of pain.
+You can do several things to help reduce pain from rotator cuff tendinitis.
+These techniques can also help prevent rotator cuff tendinitis or another flare-up of pain.